typelevel/cats/docs/src/main/mdoc/datatypes/writer.md

 flatMapForResult.run
 ```

-Apart from those, `Writer` comes with some specific function to manage
+Apart from those, `Writer` comes with some specific functions to manage
 the log side of the computation:

 `tell`
 :  Append a value to the log side.
-It requires a `Semigroup[L]`.
+It requires a [`Semigroup[L]`](https://typelevel.org/cats/typeclasses/semigroup.html).

 `swap`
 :  Exchange the two values of the `Writer`.

 `reset`
 :  Delete the log side.
-It requires a `Monoid[L]`
+It requires a [`Monoid[L]`](https://typelevel.org/cats/typeclasses/monoid.html) since it uses the `empty` value of the monoid.

 `value`
 :  Returns only the value of the `Writer`